KarlAvec1K/klipper-macros/README.md

 > of how they're being used. _**Keep that in mind as you integrate this into
 > your own setup.**_

-The following events are fired during during the printing process, and the `GCODE_ON_PRINT_STATUS` command associates custom gcode with these events.
+The following events are fired during the printing process, and the `GCODE_ON_PRINT_STATUS` command associates custom gcode with these events.
 This custom gcode can be used to set LEDs, emit beeps, or perform any other operations you may want to run at a given status in the printing process.